-Peer reviewers are ideally experts in their field.
-Journals usually build a pool of peer reviewers that have a good track record of producing high-quality reviews.
-When a Manuscript is submitted to IJOSCINCE that is process to a double-blind peer review process to fulfilling the basic requisite determined by our protocol.
+Peer reviewers are ideally experts in their fields who are not part of the journal’s editorial staff.
+When a manuscript is submitted to IJOSCIENCE, a double-blind peer review process is followed to accomplish the basic requirements determined by our protocol.

-What is the main question addressed by the research?
+- What is the main question addressed by the research?
 Is it relevant and interesting?

-How original is the topic?
+- How original is the topic?
 What does it add to the subject area compared with other published material?

-Is the paper well written?
+- Is the paper well written?
 Is the text clear and easy to read?

-Are the conclusions consistent with the evidence and arguments presented?
+- Are the conclusions consistent with the evidence and arguments presented?
 Do they address the main question posed?

-If the author is disagreeing significantly with the current academic consensus, do they have a substantial case?
+- If the author is disagreeing significantly with the current academic consensus, do they have a substantial case?
 If not, what would be required to make their case credible?

-If the paper includes tables or figures, what do they add to the paper?
+- If the paper includes tables or figures, what do they add to the paper?
 Do they aid understanding or are they superfluous?

-- Is the argument well-constructed and clear?
+- Is the argument well constructed and clear?
 Are there any factual errors or invalid arguments?

 They may also consider the following:

-Does the title properly reflect the subject of the paper?
+- Does the title properly reflect the subject of the paper?

-Does the abstract provide an accessible summary of the paper?
+- Does the abstract provide an accessible summary of the paper?

-Do the keywords accurately reflect the content?
+- Do the keywords accurately reflect the content?

-Does the paper follow a clear and organized structure?
+- Does the paper follow a clear and organized structure?

-Is the paper an appropriate length?
+- Is the paper an appropriate length?

-Are the key messages short, accurate and clear?
+- Are the key messages short, accurate, and clear?

 Upon closer readings, the reviewer will be looking for any major issues:

-Are there any major flaws?
+- Are there any major flaws?

-Is the research replicable, reproducible, and robust?
-Does it follow best practice and meet ethical standards?
+- Is the research replicable, reproducible, and robust?
+Does it follow best practices and meet ethical standards?

-Has similar work already been published without the authors acknowledging this?
+- Has similar work already been published without the authors acknowledging this?

-Are there published studies that show similar or dissimilar trends that should be discussed?
+- Are there published studies that show similar or dissimilar trends that should be discussed?

-Are the authors presenting findings that challenge current thinking?
+- Are the authors presenting findings that challenge current thinking?
 Is the evidence they present strong enough to prove their case?
 Have they cited all the relevant work that would contradict their thinking and addressed it appropriately?

-Are there any major presentational problems?
+- Are there any major presentational problems?
 Are figures & tables, language and manuscript structure all clear enough to accurately assess the work?

-Are there any ethical issues?
+- Are there any ethical issues?

 The reviewer will also note minor issues that need to be corrected:

-Are the correct references cited?
+- Are the correct references cited?
 Are citations excessive, limited, or biased?

 - Are there any factual, numerical, or unit errors?
 If so, what are they?

-Are all tables and figures appropriate, sufficient, and correctly labelled?
+- Are all tables and figures appropriate, sufficient, and correctly labelled?